How do you start your new real estate career?

 4. The cost of the NYS examination (at this date) is $15.00 per time you take the examination.
 If you do not pass the state examination, you may take it again for an additional $15.00.

 5. Once you have received notification from NYS (at this time the length of time between taking and passing the exam and getting your license is about 4 weeks) that you have passed your examination and have found a broker to work with, you will then be able to apply for your license.
-The cost of the license is $50.00 every two years.
+The cost of the license is $55.00 every two years.
 You will also have to take 22 1/2 hours of continuing education every two years.
 Of that 22 1/2 hours of CE (continuing education) a minimum of 3 hours MUST be an approved course in Fair Housing.
 This Fair Housing course must be taken every 2 years.
 If you are a member of a local board of REALTORS®, you will also have to take an Ethics course.
 This is available through your local board, or you can take it online.
 I heartily recommend taking it through your Board of REALTORS®.
 This must be taken every 2 years.
-This means that between January 1 2013 and December 31 2017 you will have to take the Ethics class once per four years.
 Fair housing is once per licensing period — every two years.
-As of January 1 2017, you will also have to take 1 hour of AGENCY law if you have been licensed before 2017.
-If you have been licensed after 2017 you will have to take 2 hours of agency law during your first renewal period.
+If you were licensed in January 2020, you will have to take 2 hours of agency upon your first renewal period (2020-2022).
+After that you will only have to take 1 hour of Agency.

 - To find out more about becoming a real estate salesperson, click here…. http://www.dos.ny.gov/licensing/re_salesperson/re_salesperson.html